C4ptainCrunch/thesis/source/index.rst

 ---------

 .. [#source_kalah] Picture by Adam Cohn under Creative Commonds license https://www.flickr.com/photos/adamcohn/3076571304/

-.. [#numbers] Numbers in the bottom right of each pits are the count of stones in each pit for better readability.

 .. [#Fly08] Jennifer Flynn.
 Independent study quarterly reports. http://users.soe.ucsc.edu/~charlie/projects/SlugGo/, 2008